alexmngn/ember-magma/README.md

 ember install ember-magma
 ```

-**Note:** This addon has been created based on Ember 2.3.
-Please update your project to this version of Ember or above to be able to use this addon.
+**Note:** This addon requires you to use Ember 2.3 or above.
+Please update your project's Ember version to be able to use this addon.

 ## Themes